SacredHills/ShakeStation/README.md

 Recommended: A phone or tablet with 4gb ram and 8 core processor

-This App has only been tested with the Raspberry Shake 1D
+This app has only been tested with the Raspberry Shake 1D